ShimronAlakkal/ML-tutorial/README.md

+#Hi,
+In this one folder, you'll be able to learn many stuff from ML, dart programming language, javascript and many more.

-# Machine Learning for beginners
+# 1. Machine Learning for beginners
 > In this tutorial, you'll be able to learn how to use Tensorflow, Numpy, Pandas, Scikit-Learn, Matplotlib etc.. for your projects and other applications.

 I would recommend you learn the stack as follows for ease of learning and better understanding :